wifinigel/wiperf/docs/README_Config.ini.md

 ## Background

 The config.ini file controls the operation of the Wiperf utility.
-It has many options available for maximm flexiblity, but some may need some clarification.
+It has many options available for maximum flexiblity, but some may need some clarification.

 Many options will be fine using the defaults that are supplied with the installed package.
-However some will definitely require configuration as they are IP addresses and port numbers which will vary in each instance where Wiperf is used.
+However, some will definitely require configuration as they may require values such as IP addresses and port numbers which will vary in each instance where Wiperf is used.

 The config.ini file is located in the directory : /home/wlanpi/wiperf

-The fiile is organised in a number of sections that relate to different areas of operation.
+The file is organised in a number of sections that relate to different areas of operation.
 Each section begins with a name enclosed is square brackets, like this:

 ```
 [Speedtest]
 ```

-Within each section are a number of configurble parameters that are in the format:
+Within each section are a number of configurable parameters that are in the format:

 ```
 parameter: value